Quick Answer: Fiddle Leaf Fig Care Basics

 | Watering on a fixed schedule | Soil dries at different rates | Check soil moisture first |

-| Placing in a dark corner | Not enough light | Near a bright window |
+| Placing it in a dark corner | Not enough light | Keep it near a bright window |

-| Moving it frequently | Causes stress and leaf drop | Find a spot and stick with it |
+| Moving it frequently | Causes stress and leaf drop | Pick a spot and stick with it |

-| Using pots without drainage | Leads to root rot | Always use drainage holes |
+| Pots without drainage | Leads to root rot | Always use drainage holes |

-| Repotting immediately after buying | Double stress | Wait 2-4 weeks to acclimate |
+| Repotting right after buying | Double the stress | Wait 2–4 weeks to acclimate |

-| Overwatering yellow leaves | Yellow usually means too much water | Check soil before watering more |
+| Overwatering yellow leaves | Yellow usually means too much water | Check the soil before adding more |

 Frequently Asked Questions